EUDR: Latest News & Updates

 What You Need to Know:

-1. The latest proposal maintains the December 30th, 2025 deadline for large operators (entities that are responsible for placing or making available products in the EU marketplace) but there will be a six-month grade period before checks and enforcement commence.
+The November 20th proposal would establish a uniform one-year delay for all companies instead of the December 30th, 2025 deadline for large operators (entities that are responsible for placing or making available products in the EU marketplace), and 2026 deadline micro and small enterprises.

-2. For micro- and small enterprises, the deadline is extended by a one-year to December 30, 2026.
-As the EU notes, this “allows economic operators to start complying with their obligations in line with the entry into application, while providing them with a grace period to adapt to the legislative changes.”
+For micro- and small enterprises, the six-month grace period may be implemented in January-June, 2027.
+As the EU noted in October, a grace period would “allow economic operators to start complying with their obligations in line with the entry into application, while providing them with a grace period to adapt to the legislative changes.”

-3. Downstream small and medium operators and traders will not be required to submit due diligence statements.
+If the proposal is adopted, it is possible that downstream small and medium operators and traders may not be required to submit due diligence statements.
 Only one submission in the IT system will be required for the entire supply chain.
 In other words, the operator that places the product (or makes it available) in the market is responsible for reporting obligations.

 What’s Next?